-To stop the spread of COVID-19, we need to trace the contacts of anyone who has been exposed to COVID-19.
+To stop any future spread of COVID-19, we need to trace the contacts of anyone who may have been exposed to COVID-19.
 Recording people’s movements helps us to do this quickly and efficiently.

-The faster we can trace contacts, the faster we can prevent further spread of the disease.
+The faster we can trace contacts, the faster we can prevent another outbreak of the disease.

 How to keep track of your movements

 You can keep track of your movements by: